brimcg/Fiat500ePort/README.md

 ### Prep and Access
 - Disconnect 12V battery
-- Chalk driver rear wheel
+- Set parking brake and chalk driver rear wheel
-- Pop hubcap cover
+- Pop hubcap cover on passenger rear wheel
-- Loosen lug bolts (17mm) on passenger rear wheel under charge port
+- Loosen lug bolts (17mm)
 - Jack car
   - Borrowed scissor jack from my Mazda
     - Located it surrounding pinch weld in the rear.
 It barely clears the fat weld and I had to avoid bent areas from someone else's previous poor attempts